flatironinstitute/CryoLike/docs/source/usage/likelihoodComputation.rst

 ==========

-At its heart, CryoLike offers a way to compute the likelihood of a given observed 2D image corresponding to a particular estimated 3D structure.
+At its heart, CryoLike offers a way to compute the likelihood of a given observed 2D image corresponding to a particular 3D structure.

-CryoLike likelihood comparisons are based on comparing a stack of images with one or more template image sets.
+CryoLike likelihood comparisons are based on comparing a stack of images with one or more templates sets.

-:doc:`Template image sets</usage/templateCreation>` are usually one 3D
+:doc:`Templates sets</usage/templateCreation>` are images of one 3D
 molecule projected onto the image space from a number of different viewing angles.
 Images will be compared against these templates at a number of different rotations and displacements, and the results